-If you are "undocumented” – meaning that you have no immigration status in the United States -- and you are in "removal" proceedings in immigration court, don't give up too soon.
-There are a few legal defenses are available.
-These might make it possible for you to avoid being removed (deported).
+If you are "undocumented"—meaning that you have no immigration status in the United States—and you are in "removal" proceedings in immigration court, don't give up too soon.
+There are a few legal defenses available that might make it possible for you to avoid being removed (deported).

 We'll review the most common defenses below.
-Be advised, however, that getting a lawyer's help will be your best bet for successfully claiming any of them.
+Be advised, however, that getting a lawyer's help will be your best bet for successfully requesting relief.

-First, you may be able to show that the U.S. government was basically wrong to put you into removal proceedings, because you are not, in fact, removable (deportable).
-At one of your first hearings in immigration court, the judge will ask you to admit or deny factual allegations and concede (admit) or contest (deny) any charges of removability as shown on the Notice to Appear (NTA).
+First, you might be able to show that the U.S. government was basically wrong to put you into removal proceedings at all, because you are not, in fact, removable (deportable).
+At one of your first hearings in immigration court, the Immigration Judge (IJ) will ask you to admit or deny factual allegations and concede (admit) or contest (deny) any charges of removability as shown on the Notice to Appear (NTA).

 It is usually a good idea to deny the allegations and contest any charges of removability.
 As long as you do not concede charges of removability, it remains the Department of Homeland Security's (DHS) burden or responsibility to present enough evidence to show that you are actually removable.

 If you are undocumented, you probably are removable.
-However, it is possible that the DHS has charged you with being removable for the wrong reason(s).
+However, it is possible that the DHS charged you with being removable for the wrong reasons.
 It is also possible that DHS will be unable to present documents to show that you are removable.
-If DHS is unable to meet its burden of showing that you are removable, you can ask the judge to close the case.
+If DHS can't meet its burden of showing that you are removable, you can ask the IJ to close the case.

 Never lie to the immigration judge to try to show that you are not removable.
-If you lie to the judge, you will probably lose any rights you may have had to apply for relief from removal (see next section, below), such as asylum.
-And, even if you can still apply for relief from removal, your past lie will make it unlikely that the immigration judge will believe anything you say, and the IJ can deny your application on that basis.
+If you say something untrue, you will probably lose any rights you might have had to apply for relief from removal, such as asylum.
+And even if you can still present an application for relief from removal, your past lie will make it unlikely that the IJ will believe anything you say, and the IJ can deny your application on that basis.

-While being honest is important, you may also have information that could hurt your case.
+While being honest is important, you might also have information that could hurt your case.
 If so, talk to an attorney about whether you have to share the negative information with the court.

-Usually, it is the immigration judge's responsibility to tell anybody who is in removal proceedings what types of relief from removal the person appears to qualify for.
+Usually, it is the IJ's responsibility to tell foreign nationals in removal proceedings what types of relief from removal they appears to qualify for.
 However, that doesn't always happen in a truly helpful way.
-A private attorney can spend more time with you, and give you a fuller explanation of what types of relief might realistically be available to you.
+A private attorney can spend more time with you, explore all the possibilities, and give you a fuller explanation of what types of relief might realistically be available.

-If you are not represented by an attorney, it is a good idea to directly ask the immigration judge, while on the record, what type of relief you might qualify for.
-This will let the immigration judge know that you know that it is his or her responsibility to advise you about all possible relief; and, more importantly, will encourage the judge to carefully review your case.
+If you are not represented by an attorney, it is a good idea to directly ask the judge, while on the record, what type of relief from removal you might qualify for.
+This will let the IJ know that you know about the judge's responsibility to advise you about all possible relief.
+More importantly, it will encourage the judge to carefully review your case.

-Some of the types of relief from removal that may be available to an undocumented immigrants who is in immigration court are:
+Some of the types of relief from removal that might be available to an undocumented immigrant who is in immigration court are:

 Family-based adjustment of status.
 This is a way of changing from nonimmigrant to immigrant status in order to get legal status in the United States through a family member or a spouse, most likely a U.S. citizen.
-Usually (among other requirements) you have to have entered the U.S. legally to qualify for adjustment.
-But some exceptions to the legal-entry requirement are available.
+Usually (among other requirements), you have to have entered the U.S. legally to qualify for adjustment.
+But a few exceptions to the legal-entry requirement are available.

 Withholding of removal.
-Like asylum in many ways, withholding is more difficult to obtain, because you have to show that it is "more likely than not" that you would be persecuted in your home country upon return.
+Although much like asylum in many ways, withholding is more difficult to obtain, because you have to show that it is "more likely than not" that you would be persecuted in your home country upon return.
 Also, it provides fewer benefits than asylum, because recipients are usually ineligible to apply for permanent residence or travel outside of the United States.
 However, it might be your only option if certain bars to asylum apply to you.
 A person who is granted withholding can stay in the U.S. and can get work authorization.

 Protection under the Convention Against Torture (CAT).
-Protection under CAT is available only if it is "more likely than not" that your home country's government -- or some person or group the government cannot control -- will torture you if you have to return their.
-But it does not matter why you would be tortured; the fact that it is likely that you would be tortured would be enough (unlike with an asylum case, where you must prove that the persecution is related to you fitting within one of five grounds).
-CAT is also like withholding in that persons who receive CAT protection cannot ever get permanent residence or travel internationally.
+Protection under CAT is available only if it is "more likely than not" that the government of the applicant's home country—or some person or group the government cannot control—will torture that person.
+It does not matter why you would be tortured; the fact that it is likely that you would be tortured would be enough (unlike with an asylum case, where you must prove that the persecution is related to you fitting within one of five grounds).
+CAT is also like withholding in that persons who receive CAT protection cannot ever get U.S. permanent residence or travel internationally.
 But CAT recipients do usually receive permission to remain and work in the United States.

 Cancellation under the Violence Against Women Act (VAWA).
-Similar to cancellation of removal for non-permanent residents, the applicant for VAWA cancellation must show that he or she has been "battered or subjected to extreme cruelty" by a "qualifying relative" and meets other requirements, including three years of physical presence in the U.S. and good moral character.
+Similar to cancellation of removal for non-permanent residents, applicants for VAWA cancellation must show that they have been "battered or subjected to extreme cruelty" by a "qualifying relative" and meet other requirements, including three years of physical presence in the U.S. and good moral character.

 Deferred action.
 This is an agreement by the U.S. government to put your case on hold (neither give you legal status nor deport you).
-It is applied on a case-by-case, except that procedures have been formalized for certain young immigrants, as described in "Who Qualifies for Deferred Action as an Immigrant Student or Graduate."
+It is applied on a case-by-case basis.
+You would need to speak to the government attorney handling your case to negotiate this relief.

-Prosecutorial discretion.
-This is a decision by the government agency that is trying to deport you to stop trying to do so.
-If you receive prosecutorial discretion, you will probably qualify for work authorization.
-But you will probably NOT be eligible for other benefits such as the right to travel.
+Prosecutorial discretion (PD).
+This is a decision by the U.S. government agency that is trying to deport you to stop trying to do so.
+If you receive prosecutorial discretion, you might be able to apply for work authorization but would not be eligible for other benefits such as the right to travel.
 Usually, persons whose cases are closed based on prosecutorial discretion do not have a criminal record, but there are no set-in-stone rules about who can receive this benefit.
 Like deferred action, prosecutorial discretion is extremely hard to get, and must be discussed in advance with the government attorney handling your case.

 Private bills.
 Laws passed by the U.S. Congress can help an immigrant receive relief from deportation.
 This occurs very rarely and only if there are highly sympathetic facts.
 Private bills are usually an option only if no other forms of relief are available.